 Ferriss busted his ass building a successful supplements company.
 He spent years testing various entrepreneurial ventures, and working regular jobs.
 He worked incredibly hard to be able to get to his much-hyped $40,000 a month.
 The reason he gets to say he works ‘four hours a week’ is that he did the hard work for years, then learnt how to delegate and prioritise tasks better.

 Ferriss’ epiphany was that happiness largely comes from time and freedom, which he calls the currency of the ‘new rich’.
 I couldn’t agree more.
-But implying that you don’t have to work for it is deceptive:
+But implying that you don’t have to work for it is misleading:

 Before you get to the four hour work week, there’s the 40 hour work week of building your skill.
 Then you cash it in, to get the four hour work week.